 Employees who are unsure about the confidential nature of specific information should ask Joe or Jon for clarification.

-The health and safety of everyone at Gorilla is very important to us and we’ve introduced many measures to ensure we maintain a COVID-free workplace.
+The health and safety of everyone at Gorilla is very important to us.

 With our current work-from-wherever environment, we’ve greatly limited face-to-face contact – and we intend to continue this arrangement.
 However, there will be times when meetings and in-person gatherings happen.

 Please, do not attend any Gorilla-related events if you’re feeling sick.
-Additionally, if visiting a client office or worksite, Gorilla employees are expected to honor any policies the client or their business has in place.
+Additionally, if visiting a client office or worksite, Gorilla employees are expected to honor any health and safety policies the client or their business has in place.

 This guidance applies to all employees of Gorilla 76.